3% Commission Realtors: Can You Pay Less? (2024 Update)

 Here’s how it breaks down:

-• The listing or seller’s agent, who assists the homeowner in pricing, marketing, and selling their property, generally receives between 2.5% to 3% of the sale price, averaging around 2.83%.
+• The listing agent, who assists the homeowner in pricing, marketing, and selling their property, generally receives between 2.5% to 3% of the sale price, averaging around 2.83%.

 • On the other side, the buyer's agent, responsible for bringing a qualified buyer to the table, also gets a similar commission, typically ranging from 2.5% to 3%, with the national average sitting at 2.66%.

-• On a $400,000 sale and at a 3% rate, both the buyer's agent and seller's agent would earn $12,000 in realtor commissions.
+• On a $400,000 sale and at a 3% rate, the buyer's and seller's agents would earn $12,000 in realtor commissions.
 Real estate agents typically get paid at closing.

-Prior to signing a listing agreement with an agent, the seller decides the commission percentage they're willing to offer the buyer's agent.
+Before signing a listing agreement with an agent, the seller decides the commission percentage they'll offer the buyer's agent.

-Also remember that while the standard rate for each real estate agent is usually between 2.5-3%, these fees are not fixed.
-You can negotiate realtor fees, which also often vary depending on factors like location, the brokerage firm involved, and the extent of services provided.
+Also, remember that while the standard rate for each real estate agent is usually between 2.5-3%, these fees aren't fixed.
+You can negotiate realtor fees, which also often vary depending on location, the brokerage firm involved, and the extent of services provided.

-So, when dealing with realtor fees, keep in mind that there's room for negotiation and variations based on several factors.
+So, when dealing with realtor fees, remember there's room for negotiation and variations based on several factors.

 Why do real estate agents charge 3%?